Tad's Steaks: Sale to the Riese Organization

 The chain was bought by the Riese Organization in 1988.
 In 1986, the Townsends had decided to sell the company and began negotiating with several potential buyers.
 At the time, the Townsends had a controlling interest in the company, owning 72.6% of the common stock.
 They were asking $12 million, to which Riese countered with an offer of $11 million, plus an additional $1 million to be paid to each brother over five years for consulting services under a non-compete agreement.
 The 1987 stock market crash led to the deal being renegotiated to $9.75 million before it could close, with the $2 million consulting agreement remaining intact.
-After selling the business, Townsend moved to Reno, Nevada, where his family was.
+After selling the business, Townsend moved to Reno, Nevada to be with his family.

 A lawsuit from minority shareholders was filed, claiming that the Townsends unfairly negotiated the deal to their exclusive benefit.
-The claim was upheld with a judgement in favor of the plaintiffs for approximately $0.75 million plus interest and costs.
+The claim was upheld with a judgment in favor of the plaintiffs for approximately $0.75 million plus interest and costs.

 By 2004, the 42nd Street location was closed, leaving three restaurants in Manhattan, with Riese planning to open a new location in Fulton Mall, Brooklyn.
 The last New York location was at 761 Seventh Avenue, near Times Square.

 The San Francisco location was bought in 2000 by brothers Phineas and Stephen Ng.
 Their mother, Nancy Ng, had previously owned three restaurants in San Francisco.
 The Ngs lost the lease for the original Powell Street location and moved around the corner to Ellis Street.
 The Ellis Street location was new construction, but they kept the old Powell Street sign and reused it on Ellis Street when it opened in March 2020.